Portland Natural Disasters: Riskiest Neighborhoods to Buy a Home in 2020

 Don’t buy a home here if: The address has a high landslide hazard risk.
 While there are some mitigation and prevention strategies, rain, mud and gravity can be a deadly mix.

 Neighborhoods like Arlington Heights and Northwest Portland are known for historic homes and beautiful parks.
 However, these neighborhoods are also hotspots for landslide activity.
-The Oregon Department of Geology and Mineral Industries (DOGAMI) classifies the risk as Moderate to High that the land beneath these neighborhoods — going down more than 15 feet — could slump, slide or sink away.
-Last year, a landslide closed West Burnside Street in Portland for several days, and in 2015, a major roadway in Gresham opened up into a massive sinkhole after a culvert collapsed.
+The Oregon Department of Geology and Mineral Industries (DOGAMI) classifies the risk as Moderate to High that the land beneath these neighborhoods — going down more than 15 feet — could slump, slide, or sink away. in 2019, a landslide closed West Burnside Street in Portland for several days, and in 2015, a major Gresham roadway opened into a massive sinkhole after a culvert collapsed.

 To help homeowners visualize landslide hazards, DOGAMI released new interactive maps in 2018 that allow the public to search for any address in Multnomah County and see the landslide hazard associated with that address.
-The map is split into three tabs: Landslide Inventory shows landslides that have occurred in the past.
+The map is split into three tabs: Landslide Inventory, Shallow Landslide Susceptibility, and Deep Landslide Susceptibility.
+Landslide Inventory shows landslides that have occurred in the past.
 The two Landslide Susceptibility maps show likely locations for future landslides, either shallow or deep.
-A shallow landslide is most often a debris flow, and are fairly common in Portland during heavy winter rains.
+A shallow landslide is most often a debris flow and is fairly common in Portland during heavy winter rains.
 Deep landslides can go down dozens or even hundreds of feet, destroying entire hillsides.

 For those evaluating landslide risk outside of Multnomah County, DOGAMI has a statewide risk map as well.